SE::Yandex::Balaboba - Balaboba text parser

 {subs:keywords} $query

-For example, if the file keywords.txt will contain:
+For example, if the keywords.txt file contains:

 free